Note

 C++ API for credential providers implemented as a DLL

-The following describes the public interface credential providers must adhere to if the custom credential provider is implemented in a DLL.
-If the provider is implemented in a DLL it must export GetUserCredentials method.
-The are located in namespace Debugger::CredentialProvider::Provider
+The following description covers the public interface credential providers must use if they implement a custom credential provider in a DLL.
+If you implement the provider in a DLL, you must export the GetUserCredentials method.
+These methods are located in namespace Debugger::CredentialProvider::Provider.

 The required DbgCredentialProviderImpl.h header file is published with the Windows SDK.
 For information on downloading the SDK, see Windows SDK and SDK Insider Preview.